-Kids get lots of science festivals; we wanted something for adults, for them to play
+kids get lots of science festivals; we make something for adults, for them to play

 Our purpose is to convey science to a wider audience by holding events, recording podcasts, making videos or any other means we can find to engage with the public.
 We are run 100% by volunteers.

 taste of science is a Scientists, Inc project.
 We are a 501(c)3 nonprofit registered in Florida, dedicated to promoting scientific research.
 It is a science festival powered by over 150 volunteers across the US.
 Many of us are scientists either in training or professionally.
 Others are: engineers, teachers, science communicators and those who do no science at all.
 Our shared goal is to help disseminate science to all who are interested.